 Spring cleaning 2023: Best appliance deals you can score right now

-It's a great time to start spring cleaning.
-Right now you can upgrade from your old, antiquated home appliances to new ones with smart features, for less.
-The experts at CBS Essentials have found slashed prices on robot vacuums, washing machines, electric dryers, refrigerators, induction ranges and electric ranges, dishwashers and more right now.
+It's starting to feel like spring.
+Usher in the new season by upgrading to a new, sleek-looking home appliance with smart features, for less.
+The experts at CBS Essentials have found slashed prices on must-have cleaning essentials such as robot vacuums, washing machines, electric dryers, refrigerators, induction ranges and electric ranges, dishwashers and more.

 iRobot Roomba j7+ self-emptying robot vacuum with Braava Jet M6 robot mop, $898 (regularly $1,250)